antonku/ncssl_api_client/README.rst

 >>> ncsslapi activate -id 1111111 -cn test.example.com -e admin@example.com

-Should you want to create a certificate and activate it in a single command, simply add ``-new`` flag to the command

->>> ncsslapi activate -new -cn test.example.com -e admin@example.com

 There are three possible options for domain control validation (DCV):

 * Email DCV: ``ncsslapi activate -id 1111111 -cn test.example.com -e admin@example.com``